 Participation in the program is highly selective.
-Student protégés work closely with Dr. Zheng (personal page) to develop research skills in the areas of management, entrepreneurship, international business, leadership, and marketing.
+Student protégés work closely with Dr. Mujtaba Ahsan, Assistant Professor of Entrepreneurship, and Dr. Kaveh Abhari, Assistant Professor of Management Information Systems to develop research skills in the areas of management, entrepreneurship, international business, leadership, and marketing.

 Students selected for the program get the opportunity to:

 - Develop a long-term, supportive relationship with a mentor and fellow protégés

 - Add an entry that looks great on a grad school application or resume

 - Develop in-depth knowledge about a management or marketing topic of interest

 - Benefit from working with other ambitious and academically minded students

 - Work on a research project of their own choice